FDA authorizes combination flu-COVID test for home use

 The agency said the test is for individuals “with signs and symptoms consistent with a respiratory tract infection” and said it can be used on children as young as 2, with adults collecting the samples.

-It recommends that tests be reported to healthcare providers and caution that there is a risk of false positive and negative results.
-“Individuals who test negative and continue to experience symptoms of fever, cough, and or shortness of breath may still have a respiratory infection and should seek follow-up care with their healthcare provider,” the agency said.
+It recommends that tests be reported to healthcare providers and cautions that there is a risk of false positive and negative results.
+“Individuals who test negative and continue to experience symptoms of fever, cough and-or shortness of breath may still have a respiratory infection and should seek follow-up care with their healthcare provider,” the agency said.

 Citing the impact of COVID and RSV, another respiratory infection, the FDA said it “recognizes the benefits that home testing can provide” and would work to increase the number of tests available.